 Food and Wine

-Marco Bellocchio – the artist from Piacenza, was one of the most renowned film producers and filmmakers in Italy who created the cinematic “Farecinema” lab in 1995, which in 2005 becomes the Bobbio Film Festival.
+Marco Bellocchio – The artist from Piacenza was one of Italy’s most renowned filmmakers and film producers.
+He created the Farecinema lab in 1995, which by 2005 had developed into the Bobbio Film Festival.

 The first stage in Emilia-Romagna of the Abbots’ Way begins in Bobbio.

 Nature lovers will enjoy these fine ancient trees:

 – The plane tree in St Francis Square, Bobbio